tournesol-app/tournesol/solidago/README.md

 ## Copyright & License

+Copyright 2025 Calicarpa.
-Copyright 2023 Tournesol Association and contributors.
+Copyright 2025 Tournesol Association and contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the [**GNU Lesser General Public License**](./LICENSE.LESSER) as published by the Free Software Foundation, either version 3 of the License, or any later version.